community

 EcoEtsy

-sy is one of those sites where you can foresee an obvious and easy transition into the green neighborhood.
+Etsy is one of those sites where you can foresee an obvious and easy transition into the green neighborhood.
 As an online store where people can set up “shops” to sell their homemade or restored goods, there’s everything from jewelry, to clothes, to housewares, to unique gifts of all sorts.
-I recently noticed that Etsy has started to set up an eco-friendly section of the site known as EcoEtsy.
-Last Christmas I found a myriad of awesome gifts for friends and family that were low impact to the environment, and just plain perfect for the people on my list.
+I recently noticed that Etsy has started to set up an eco-friendly section of …

 Regional Sustainability and Local Community Groups